 Nixon played for the Braves in 1992 and 1993, getting into 120 and 134 games respectively.
 He hit .294 in 1992, scoring 79 runs and stealing 41 bases as the Braves returned to the World Series.
 This time, he was part of the ride, going 8 for 28 with 5 runs scored in the NLCS against the Pittsburgh Pirates, and 8 for 27 (.296) with 3 runs scored and 5 stolen bases as the Braves lost to the Toronto Blue Jays in the World Series.
 However, he made the last out of the series in the bottom of the 11th inning in Game 6: with the Braves trailing, 4-3, and pinch-runner John Smoltz representing the tying run on third base, he tried to bunt for a base hit, but the ball was fielded by pitcher Mike Timlin, who threw him out to end the game and give the Blue Jays their first Championship.
 Nixon was normally an outstanding bunter, but he failed to surprise the defence that time.
 In 1993, he hit .269 with 77 runs scored and 47 stolen bases, helping the Braves to a third straight division title.
 He was an excellent 8 for 23 (.348) in the NLCS, but the Braves were still upset by the Philadelphia Phillies.
 Nixon was now 34 and the Braves' farm system was quite productive, so he was not retained after the season.
 Instead, he signed with the Boston Red Sox for 1994, beginning the nomadic phase of his career.
 Over the next five seasons, he would be a starter in the outfield and the lead-off hitter for five different teams, playing in over two-thirds of the games each season, and continuing to be a productive player.
 He never reached 100 runs scored in a season, but twice had 87, stole at least 50 bases every year from 1995 to 1997 and led the American League in singles with the Texas Rangers in 1995.
 With his speed and defense, he was a useful player, although it should be noted that he never had a single season during his career during which he managed an OPS+ of 100 (his best were a 94 and a 93 in his first two seasons with the Braves).
 His complete lack of power explains this, and the fact that OPS does not factor in stolen bases.
 That made him a below-average offensive player, which explains to some extent while he would continually move from team to team at that point.

 Nixon played one last season in the big leagues in 1999, when he was back with the Braves as a back-up at age 40.
 He hit only .205, with 3 extra-base hits in 84 games, but still managed to score 31 runs and steal 26 bases.
-The Braves once again won a division title (they had not missed the postseason in any season that it took place that decade), and Nixon was able to return to the World Series to end his career.
+The Braves once again won a division title (they had not missed the postseason in any season that took place that decade), and Nixon was able to return to the World Series to end his career.
 He only had three at-bats in the entire postseason however.
-His last major league appearance came in Game 4 of the World Series against the New York Yankees on October 26th when he was inserted as a pinch-runner for Bret Boone with the score tied at 5-5 in the top of the 9th; he was thrown out stealing by Joe Girardi, the Braves failed to score, and then lost the game an inning later when Chad Curtis homered off Mike Remlinger to lead off the bottom of the 10th, completing a four-game sweep.
+His last major league appearance came in Game 3 of the World Series against the New York Yankees on October 26th when he was inserted as a pinch-runner for Bret Boone with the score tied at 5-5 in the top of the 9th; he was thrown out stealing by Joe Girardi, the Braves failed to score, and then lost the game an inning later when Chad Curtis homered off Mike Remlinger to lead off the bottom of the 10th.

 In all, Nixon played 17 seasons in the major leagues, hitting .270/.343/.314 in 1709 games.
 His career OPS+ is only 77 because of his complete lack of power: he only hit 11 homers and 27 triples during his long career, the latter because he hardly ever managed to get a ball past the outfielders in order to use his speed to extend his hits.
 He did score 878 runs, and stole 620 bases, which puts him 16th all-time.
 His OBP was a lot lower in the majors than in the minor leagues, because pitchers soon figured out that he would hardly ever hit anything more damaging than a single, and were thus willing to challenge him by throwing strikes at any time, negating some of his natural patience as a hitter.

 Following the severe warning that his 1991 suspension constituted, Otis managed to get his life back under control, and played until he was 40, a remarkable feat for a player who was not a regular before the age of 30.
 He became a born-again Christian, steered free of intoxicants, and after his playing career worked on offering housing and employment services for paroled felons.
 He turned his home into a halfway house, but the inspiring story found a negative twist in 2013, when he was accused of running a scam by which he induced families of detainees to pay for a bed in his halfway home, even though the prisoners in question were not eligible for parole, by promising to exercise influence on parole authorities and the governor of Georgia.
 His home lost its designation as an approved halfway home as a result of the serious allegations.
 More trouble followed a couple of months later when he was arrested on drug charges following a traffic stop in suburban Atlanta; police pulled him over for erratic driving in the small hours of the morning on May 4th and found a crack pipe in his pants and a suspected crack rock and more drug paraphernalia in his car.
 Nixon claimed that the material belonged to his son and he did manage to pass sobriety tests, although he still faced serious criminal charges.
 On November 24, 2015, he was arrested again on charges of contributing to the delinquency of a minor and permitting an unlicensed person to drive.

 Notable Achievements